Lysique/ft_transcendence/README.md

 ### Root setup

-- Duplicate 'template.env' and name it '.env', then fill the database configuration
+- Duplicate 'template.env' and name it '.env'.

 ###  Backend setup

-- Duplicate 'constants.template.ts' in src/auth/constants and name it 'constants.ts', then choose a random secret of your choice to configure the jwt strategy (e.g 'coucou')
+- Choose a proper jwt secret in src/auth/constants and name it 'constants.ts'.

-- Duplicate template.env located at src/common/envs and fill in the details
+- Duplicate template.env located at src/common/envs and fill in the details:
-	- DATABASE_PASSWORD and DATABASE_NAME should match the configuration of the .env in the root folder
 	- FORTYTWO_ID and FORTYTWO_APP_SECRET will be given when registrating the app on the intranet of 42

 ### Frontend setup

-- Duplicate template.env in the frontend root folder and fill the new file (named '.env') with the backend information (ip and port)
+- Duplicate template.env in the frontend root folder and fill the new file (named '.env').

 ## Run a test database